warp-contracts/academy/redstone-academy-docs/docs/pst/tests/preparations.md

 pst = smartweave.pst(contractTxId).connect(wallet);
 ```

 In order to perform any operation on the contract we need to connect to it.
 You can connect to any contract using SDK's `contract` method.
-But in case of pst contract it is recommended to connect to contract by using `pst` method which allows to use all the functions which are specific for PST Contract implementation.
+But in case of the pst contract it is recommended to connect to the contract by using the `pst` method which allows you to use all the functions which are specific for PST Contract implementation.
 You can view `connect` and `pst` methods in [`SmartWeave` class](https://github.com/redstone-finance/redstone-smartcontracts/blob/main/src/core/SmartWeave.ts#L47).
 All methods specific for PST contracts can be viewed in [PstContract interface](https://github.com/redstone-finance/redstone-smartcontracts/blob/main/src/contract/PstContract.ts#L73).

 We then connect our wallet to the pst contract.
 Please remember that connecting a wallet MAY be done before `viewState` (depending on contract implementation, ie. whether called contract's function required `caller` info).
 Connecting a wallet MUST be done before `writeInteraction`.
-And therefore, it is not required when we just want to read the state.
+Therefore, it is not required when we just want to read the state.

 ## 🚧 Mining blocks

 As you may recall from the Elementary section, blockchain mining means adding transactions to the blockchain ledger of transactions.
-On mainnet in order to mine a block it is required for nodes to validate a transaction, when using ArLocal we need to mine a block manually.
+In order to mine a block on the mainnet it is required for nodes to validate a transaction.
+When using ArLocal we need to mine a block manually.
 We will add another helper function to the `_helpers.ts` file:

 ```js
 export async function mineBlock(arweave: Arweave) {